Should Your Child See a Doctor?

 - The covered warts become red and start to die.
 Once this happens, often all the warts will go away.

 - Try to keep the warts covered all the time.

 - Remove the tape once per day, usually before bathing.
 Then replace it after bathing.

-- Some children child object to having the tape on at school.
+- Some children object to having the tape on at school.
 At the very least, tape it every night.

 - Once or twice a week, remove the dead wart material.
 Do this by paring it down with a disposable razor.

 - This is easier to do than you think.
 It shouldn't cause any pain or bleeding.